julienreszka/julienreszka/README.md

 ### ~Read the fucking manual (RTFM)~

-You shouldn't need a manual.
+You don't need a manual.

 Make assertions.